What Is a Business Model? Explained With Types & Examples

 Advertising is one the oldest business models wherein an advertiser pays to get their product promoted on a publisher’s platform.
 Earlier, this used to be limited to newspapers, magazines, and storefronts.

 Today, advertising is a highly saturated business model covering platforms such as social media, video games, job portals, billboards, email, mobile apps, etc.

-Examples: Google, YouTube, TikTok, Meta, Twitter, LinkedIn.
+Examples: Google, YouTube, TikTok, Meta, Twitter, and LinkedIn.

 In this model, a company solicits contributions like ideas and services from a crowd of unaffiliated providers.
 These contributions are then pooled into a unified platform controlled by the company to create something of value.

 There are multiple types of crowdsourcing but perhaps the most recognizable one is used by Wikipedia.
 Here, volunteers contribute to creating and adding value to the platform accessible to everyone.
 The hosting company, Wikimedia Foundation, makes money via donations.

 Example: McDonald’s asked fans to create new burger recipes under its “My Burger” campaign.
 The most acclaimed ones were then added to the menu to try and increase sales.